barlog-m/kotlin-js-webpack-example/README.md

 `build.gradle.kts` needed to enable project as a gradle project in IDEA

-For build and other use coomands from
+For build and other use coomands from npm